b701k/wisecow-deployment/README.md

 # wisecow-deployment

-To provide you with a set of files ready to upload to GitHub, I will guide you on how to structure your project and include all the necessary files for **Problem 1** and **Problem 2**.

 ### **Problem 1: Containerization and Deployment of Wisecow Application on Kubernetes**

 You will need the following files in your repository: